Ficool

 "Dragonhorn One reporting: Dragonhorn Team has secured the administrative center and 'rescued' the Cloud City administrator team.
 Two light injuries in the squad.
 No serious injuries, no deaths."

-"Leader," the newcomer said, helping Max Vizsla remove his VR rig while giving the report, "this exercise took one hour and twenty-two minutes standard time.
-That's a new fastest record."
+"Commander," the newcomer said, helping Max remove his VR rig while giving the report, "this exercise took one hour and twenty-two minutes standard time.
+New fastest record."

-(One hour twenty-two minutes… that number feels kind of cursed.)
-Max pulled off the headset and replied, "Good.
+(One hour and twenty-two minutes… that number feels cursed.)
+Max pulled off the headset and nodded once.
+"Good.
 Run it a few more times.
-If we can reliably seize the city in under one hour and thirty minutes, then we can move."
+If we can reliably seize the city in under one hour and thirty minutes, then we move."

-Max Vizsla's Mandalorian "refugee" fleet had no large capital ships.
-Their biggest military craft was the Kom'rk-class Mark I fighter/transport, sixty-eight meters long.
-Their largest civilian ship was only a ninety-meter GR-75 medium transport, and they had exactly two of those.
-The ships were simply too small inside to build full physical mock-ups of Cloud City's key facilities and institutions.
-With no better option, Max had to rely on VR simulation drills.
+Max's "refugee fleet" didn't have large capital ships.
+Their biggest military craft was a Kom'rk-class Mark I fighter/transport, sixty-eight meters long.
+Their largest civilian ship was a ninety-meter GR-75 medium transport—and they had exactly two of those.

-Feeling good, ready to move—that was the confidence of someone with a real edge.
+Ready to move—that was the confidence of someone who had an edge.

 Yes.
-Max Vizsla was Force-sensitive—an extremely rare thing for a Mandalorian.
+Max was Force-sensitive—an extremely rare trait for a Mandalorian.

-He'd been born Force-sensitive, but in the past he hadn't realized it.
+He'd been born with it, but never recognized it for what it was.
 Those hazy flashes of danger he felt in battle had been mistaken for nothing more than a warrior's instinct.

-After arriving here, he'd dreamed of wielding a lightsaber like every other fan, and he became convinced that this "danger sense" was actually precognitive Force sensitivity.
-Before long, Max proved it by moving objects with his mind—he really was Force-sensitive.
+After arriving here, he'd dreamed of wielding a lightsaber like every other fool who grew up on legends, and he became convinced that his "danger sense" was precognitive Force sensitivity.

 But there were problems: no teacher, and nonstop fighting left him no time to train.
-Over these three years, his control of the Force had improved only marginally.
+Over those three years, his control of the Force had improved only marginally.

 Either way, whether your advantage is "good" is one question.
 Whether you have any advantage at all is another.

-This Mandalorian faction clung to warrior honor, and the more important and dangerous the operation, the more they insisted that the boss lead from the front—so the boss died fast.
-If it weren't for that, the top leader's seat would never have fallen into Max Vizsla's hands.
+This faction clung to warrior honor, and the more important and dangerous the operation, the more they insisted the leader stand in front—so the leader died first.

 And now, he was about to lead from the front again.